top of page

 • The social or political activists (feminism is just one part of it)

-• The academic community of teachers/writers, who also espouse a social cause
+• The academic community of teachers/writers who also espouse a social cause

 • Women on a break, wanting to return to the workforce